GrassLab/NYCU_Operating_System_Capstone/labs/lab2.rst

 Move ``bcm2710-rpi-3-b-plus.dtb`` into SD card.

-``elective 2`` Implement a dtb parser with an interface that takes a callback function argument that driver code can walk the entire devicetree.
+``elective 2`` Implement a parser that can iterate the device tree.
+Also, provide an API that takes a callback function, so driver code can access the content of device node during device tree iteration.